PalashCoder/TeamSyncTrack/CONTRIBUTION.md

 #### Creating a Pull Request 📝

 - Do not raise a PR if you are not assigned to the issue.
-Do not try and make spam pull requests as you might be **banned** from the organization.
+Do not try and make spam pull requests as you might be **banned** from the the owner.
 - Whenever making a Pull request, make sure you fill up the fields properly.
 - We use `Lint PR title` workflow which makes sure that the PR titles are in the correct format.
 If you are not sure about the format, you can check the `Pull Request Title Format` section below.